-- (a) is to have an approved policy in respect of the following matters: - (i) the private hospital's criteria for admission to maternity services; - (ii) normal childbirth and the criteria for interventions to assist birth;
+- (a) is to have an approved policy in respect of the following matters: - (i) the private hospital's criteria for admission to maternity services; - (ii) normal childbirth and the criteria for interventions to assist birth; - (iii) breastfeeding;

-- (iii) breastfeeding; - (iv) rooming-in; - (v) the accommodation by the private hospital of the individual needs of patients and their families; - (vi) the numbers and qualifications of medical practitioners and nursing staff available to the private hospital and the numbers of any such staff on duty for each shift; - (vii) the quality assurance programs established by the private hospital; - (viii) provision made by the private hospital for the transfer of patients to another hospital providing a higher level of medical service; and - (b) is to have an obstetrician, an anaesthetist and a paediatrician on close call at all times; and - (c) is to have a suitable number of midwives on duty at all times; and - (d) is to have contingency arrangements in case of an emergency for the transfer of mothers and babies to a hospital that is capable of providing a higher level of care.
+- (iv) rooming-in; - (v) the accommodation by the private hospital of the individual needs of patients and their families; - (vi) the numbers and qualifications of medical practitioners and nursing staff available to the private hospital and the numbers of any such staff on duty for each shift; - (vii) the quality assurance programs established by the private hospital; - (viii) provision made by the private hospital for the transfer of patients to another hospital providing a higher level of medical service; and - (b) is to have an obstetrician, an anaesthetist and a paediatrician on close call at all times; and - (c) is to have a suitable number of midwives on duty at all times; and - (d) is to have contingency arrangements in case of an emergency for the transfer of mothers and babies to a hospital that is capable of providing a higher level of care.

-- (1) The clinical record of a patient in a maternity class private hospital is to include the childbirth labour record if obstetric childbirth has occurred. - (2) A maternity patient's clinical record is to be retained for at least 25 years after the date of the patient's separation from the private hospital.
+- (1) The health record of a baby in a maternity class private hospital is to include the childbirth labour record if obstetric childbirth has occurred. - (2) Despite clause 3(1)(c) of Part 5 of Schedule 1, a baby's health record is to be retained for at least 30 years after the date of the baby's separation from the private hospital.

-5. Record of births
+4. Record of births

-- (1) Details of the birth of a baby (whether live or stillborn) born in a private hospital or admitted to a private hospital as a newborn baby (otherwise than by transfer from another hospital) is to be recorded in an approved form. - (2) The record is to be signed - (a) by the medical practitioner or midwife attending the birth; or - (b) by the director of nursing or a person authorised by the director of nursing for the time being for that purpose. - (3) Copies of the record are to be distributed as follows: - (a) the first copy is to be retained at the private hospital with the mother's clinical record; - (b) the second copy, unless otherwise approved, is to be forwarded to the Secretary within 6 weeks after the
+- (1) Details of the birth of a baby (whether live or stillborn) born in a private hospital or admitted to a private hospital as a newborn baby (otherwise than by transfer from another hospital) is to be recorded in an approved form. - (2) The record is to be signed - (a) by the medical practitioner or midwife attending the birth; or - (b) by the director of nursing or a person authorised by the director of nursing for the time being for that purpose. - (3) Copies of the record are to be distributed as follows: - (a) the first copy is to be retained at the private hospital with the mother's health record; - (b) the second copy, unless otherwise approved, is to be forwarded to the

-- separation of the mother or baby from the private hospital, whichever occurs first; - (c) the third copy is to be made available to the local child health nurse, but only with the consent of the mother; - (d) other copies of the record are to be forwarded to the mother's referring medical practitioner and consulting specialist (if any), unless the mother objects.
+Secretary within 6 weeks after the separation of the mother or baby from the private hospital, whichever occurs first;

+- (c) the third copy is to be made available to the local child health nurse, but only with the consent of the mother; - (d) other copies of the record are to be forwarded to the mother's referring medical practitioner and consulting specialist (if any), unless the mother objects.

-- (1) An identification band is to be fitted around a wrist or an ankle of each maternity patient and baby. - (2) The patient's name and date of birth and the attending medical practitioner's name are to be written indelibly and legibly on the patient's band. - (3) The baby's name and date of birth and the attending medical practitioner's name are to be written indelibly and legibly on the baby's band.
+- (1) An identification band is to be fitted around a wrist or an ankle of each maternity patient and baby admitted to, or born in, a private hospital. - (2) The patient's name and date of birth and the attending medical practitioner's name are to be written indelibly and legibly on the patient's band. - (3) The baby's name and date of birth and the attending medical practitioner's name are to be written indelibly and legibly on the baby's band.

-7. Furnishing of wards
+6. Furnishing of wards